 - Performs all sales and marketing responsibilities with a focus on content branding, digital marketing, email campaigns, and copywriting.

-Getting Started Selling Products on TPT
+Getting Started Selling on Teachers Pay Teachers

-You can get started learning the ropes of selling on TPT with a few steps.
+Start learning the ropes of selling on TPT with a few steps.